Our Superintendent: Dr. Tammy Campbell

-Dr. Tammy Campbell brings over 20 years of experience as a classroom teacher, principal, executive director of teaching and learning, and executive director of instructional programs.
+Dr. Tammy Campbell brings 24 years of experience as a classroom teacher, principal, executive director of teaching and learning, and executive director of instructional programs.
 Her experience includes a leadership role at University of Washington Center for Educational Leadership, and most recently, assistant superintendent for learning and teaching.

 In her most recent role as superintendent in Federal Way Public Schools (FWPS), Dr. Campbell leads multiple efforts to improve achievement for ALL scholars at every school.
 Core to these efforts is ensuring every scholar has a highly skilled, culturally responsive teacher, a caring and supportive environment and the best standards-aligned curriculum.

 First and foremost an educator, Dr. Campbell is well known by many for her relentless focus and commitment to increasing student achievement and rigor for each and every student.
 She is skilled in developing systems of support that ensure teachers and principals can do the important work on behalf of students.
 Modeling a learner’s stance and incorporating principal and teacher voice in the implementation of all major initiatives are essential to the successful implementation of these support systems.

 Over the course of her educational career, she has framed her leadership approach so that student results are the focus, staff voice and empowerment are essential, authentic community and family partnerships support efforts, and data coupled with research-based practices are the guide to building systems of support and accountability.